-All submissions must be made through FilmFreeway or direct through our online form, providing evidence of your payment.
+All submissions must be made through this online form, providing evidence of your payment.
 If a submission is made without payment, it will not be reviewed.

 We regret we are unable to return preview screeners sent to us on DVD, USB stick or other physical media.

 We regret we are unable to pay screening fees to participating artists.
 If your work is with a distributor we will require you to negotiate a screening fee waiver with them if your work is accepted.

 If selected, full details of your work, including an image, short synopsis, short biography and website link will be included in our website.
 It will also be included in summary form in any printed media we produce.

 If your film is selected, you will receive an invitation to attend the Festival and to participate in a screening Q&A. We are usually able to offer paid-for accommodation for visiting artists, which is granted on a first-come, first-served basis.
 We are not usually able to help with travel or per diem expenses, though we are happy to issue formal invitation letters to assist in your own fundraising for travel expenses.

 All necessary permissions, releases and clearances will have been obtained by the submitting individual in advance for participation in the Festival.
 The submitting individual bears full legal responsibility for ensuring permissions have been granted for the use of any and all copyrighted material in the submitted works for the purpose of the Festival screening.

 Where the work has an existing distribution partner, sales agent or other third party with a legal or financial interest in the work, the submitting individual will have gained permission for inclusion in this Festival on the basis of these terms and conditions prior to submission.